mingyung-park/mingyung-park/README.md

 ***JARVIS Repository***

-    Project focuses on detecting Website Fingerprinting attack on Tor network using both closed-word and open-word packet data.
+    Project focuses on detecting Website Fingerprinting attack on Tor network using both closed-world and open-world packet data.

 <br/>